Skip to Content

 The main differences between Bobbie vs HiPP are:

-• Bobbie is a new American formula, whereas HiPP is a European brand with 100+ years of history.
+• Bobbie is a relatively new (2019) American baby formula brand, whereas HiPP is a European brand with 100+ years of history.

 • Bobbie is slightly more expensive, whereas HiPP is a bit more affordable.